Academic year 2026/2027

 This course is built on collaborative and dialogical learning where participants actively shape not only their common learning journey but also the course itself.
 The content, materials, and methods will be adapted in real time based on participants’ needs, interests, and input.
 Beyond mastering subject matter, a central goal is for each participant to become aware of how shared learning experiences and dialogue transforms their thinking, practice and identity.
 Through dialogue, narrative, group discussions, shared reflection, creative expression, and collective exploration, participants develop awareness of their own growth while supporting others’ development.
 The learning community becomes a space where everyone’s experiences and questions not only enrich understanding but actively guide the direction of the course, helping each person to integrate learning into their own life context in meaningful, personally transformative ways.

-The Deans Council revised the syllabus on February 26 and March 18 2025.
+The Deans Council revised the syllabus on 14 January, 2026.